-The above results also explain why meridional heat flux at 100 hPa, a proxy for vertical wave propagation (and vertical EP flux), might not be a good measure of the tropospheric wave forcing.
-This is because the upward wave propagation at 100 hPa could originate in the troposphere (at the surface), at the tropopause (lower-stratosphere), or even represent internal stratospheric dynamics.
+450 The above results also explain why meridional heat flux at 100 hPa, a proxy for vertical wave propagation (and vertical 455 EP flux), might not be a good measure of the tropospheric wave forcing.
+This is because the upward wave propagation at 100 hPa could originate in the troposphere (at the surface), at the tropopause (lower-stratosphere), or even represent internal 460 stratospheric dynamics.
 While 100 hPa heat flux increases the number of stratospheric events preceded by any precursor by about 30% (compared with the tropospheric, i.e., 700 hPa heat flux index only; e.g., White et al., 2019), its origin is unclear and could also lead to non-robust tropospheric response following the SSD/SSW event (see below).
 Here we have increased the number of SSDs preceded by any wave source event, by defining surface and tropopause wave source events, which has not been explored before.
-This means that if we consider surface wave source alone, only about a third of the SSDs are preceded by a wave source event, whereas including the tropopause wave source events increases the number of SSDs preceded by any wave source event by $\sim 30\%$ in ERA-20C and by $\sim 13\%$ in the model (see also Table 1).
-Another $\sim 10\%$ in the number of SSDs preceded by precursory events can be gained by including SSDs preceded by both wave sources, though their impacts are less clear (not shown).
-While the percentage of SSDs preceded by the tropopause wave source in the model may seem
+This means that if we consider surface wave source alone, only about a third of the SSDs are preceded by a wave source event, whereas including the tropopause wave source events increases the number of SSDs preceded by any wave source event by ~30% in ERA-20C and by ~13% in the model (see also Table 1).
+Another ~10% in the number of SSDs preceded by precursory events can be gained by including SSDs preceded by both wave sources, though their impacts are less clear (not shown).
+Recall that here the threshold for wave sources was lower than in the previous studies, thus more events have been identified.